 This course focuses on individual independent study of a selected topic under the sponsorship of a nursing faculty member with relevant expertise.
 Prior approval of proposal by faculty sponsor and associate dean required.
 Elective.

 This required online course is limited to nursing majors who have previous computer experience.
 The course focuses on utilization of computers in health care education, practice, research and administration with emphasis on nursing applications.
 The computer assignments provide experience with a clinical information system, Internet, PDAs, word processing, databases, spreadsheets, and graphics programs.
 This course requires the utilization of the current software including but not limited to: Free healthcare mobile device applications, Microsoft Word, PowerPoint, and Excel.
 In addition, students will also explore and utilize free online presentation software.
-Computing proficiency is required for a passing grade in this course.

-Integration of knowledge, theories and skills from the humanities, arts and sciences serves as the foundation for this introductory clinical course.
+Integration of knowledge, theories and skills from the humanities, arts and sciences serves as the foundation for this clinical course.
 Students will further build upon adult assessment skills necessary for critical thinking in professional nursing practice.
 Clinical skills related to communication and basic care techniques will be developed through simulation and practice with clients on the clinical unit.
 The nursing process will be presented as a framework for critical thinking, decision-making and nursing practice.
 Levels of prevention will be introduced as a model for health care.

 The purpose of this required course is to introduce the student to the role of pharmaceutical agents in assisting patients with health problems throughout the lifespan.
 A brief history and a discussion of the legal controls that regulate the field of pharmacology are included.
 Drug prototypes are utilized to examine the major classifications of drugs.
 Use of a handheld electronic devise and accompanying software facilitates discussion of major drug classification with regard to pharmacokinetics, therapeutic uses, adverse reactions, precautions, and contraindications.
 Special considerations of diverse cultural backgrounds, ethnic factors, access to financial resources, lifespan issues, and genetic variations impacting drug therapy are included.
 Health teaching and nursing implications for drug classifications are discussed.